Need to take an English test for admission to the MPP, MIA or MDS? Here’s what to keep in mind.

 Which test to take is entirely up to you.
 But we have two pieces of advice:

 - Take the test seriously and prepare well.
+These tests tend to be technical.
+Even if you are fluent in English, do take out some time to prep for it.
 English proficiency is at the very foundation of your application and is the most basic requirement for admission.

 Perhaps your English is excellent, and this formality seems a little bothersome.
 At the Hertie School, we want all students to succeed, and that starts with reading, writing and speaking in English at a very high level.
 So it’s important for us to know each student is up to that standard.
 Otherwise, participating in classes, writing papers – all the things you’ll do here on a regular basis – will be very difficult.
 English is also the lingua franca among students and faculty, so it’s an essential part of student life.